Johor Bahru Entry Requirements

 Restricted Items

-• Prescription medications - bring only necessary amounts with doctor's prescription and original packaging
+• Prescription medication - bring doctor's letter and original packaging

-• Professional video/photography equipment - may require temporary import permits for commercial use
+• Professional camera equipment - may require carnet for expensive gear

 Health Requirements